 I decided to make a new list, including the great titles we had discovered from my Mom’s, and adding our favorite books to create an official list of the “Top 101 Fictional Picture Books.”

-Over the last few months, I’ve been fortunate to guest post on some really cool blogs, including Michael Hyatt, Jane Friedman, and Jon Acuff.
+Over the last few months, I’ve been fortunate to guest post on some really cool blogs, including Michael Hyatt and Jane Friedman.

 Last Thursday, I was honored to write a guest post for Jeff Goins.
 Jeff is also a writer in Nashville, and he has one of the best writing blogs on the planet.
 He cranks out great stuff everyday, so I highly recommend following him on his blog or Twitter.